molecule-labs/molecule/README.md

 Both the [paper](#white-paper) explaining the rationale and the design principles of Molecule, and the [latest API documentation](http://molecule-labs.github.io/molecule) are available online.

-## White paper
+## White Paper

 [Molecule: Using Monadic and Streaming I/O to Compose Process Networks on the JVM - pdf](https://github.com/molecule-labs/molecule/raw/docs/publications/OOPSLA_2012/molecule.pdf)

 ACM, 2012.
 This is the authors version of the work.
 It is posted here by permission of the ACM for your personal use.
-Nor for redistribution.
+Not for redistribution.
 For referencing, please refer to the definitive version, published in SIGPLAN Not.
 47, 10 (October 2012), 315-334. http://doi.acm.org/10.1145/2398857.2384640 .

 Note that since the publication of the white paper, the API has been evolved.
 Check the [scaladoc](http://molecule-labs.github.io/molecule) and [example](#example) for the current version.